ray-project/ray/doc/source/rllib/rllib-concepts.rst

     tune.Tuner(MyAlgo, param_space={"env": "CartPole-v1", "num_workers": 2}).fit()

-If you run the above snippet, you'll probably notice that CartPole doesn't learn so well:
+If you run the above snippet, notice that CartPole doesn't learn so well:

 .. code-block:: bash